-On June 2nd, 1885, the legendary gossip columnist Hedda Hopper was born in Hollidaysburg, Pennsylvania.
+On June 2nd, 1885, the legendary American columnist and journalist Hedda Hopper was born in Hollidaysburg, Pennsylvania.
 She was born Elda Furry and later changed her name, taking the first name Hedda at her numerologist's suggestion.
 As a teenager, Hedda studied singing at a conservatory and dreamed of a career in musical theater.
 Her parents, both devout Quakers, refused to allow her to pursue a showbusiness career, so when she turned 18, she ran away to New York City.

 Hedda began her career on the Broadway stage as a chorus girl, but she was unsuccessful, first fired by the Schubert Brothers, then rejected by Flo Ziegfeld, who called her a "clumsy cow."
 She later joined a theater company run by matinee idol DeWolf Hopper, whom she later married, despite the fact that he was much older and a notorious womanizer.
 She bore him a son, William Hopper, best known as private eye Paul Drake on the Perry Mason TV show.
 Hedda and DeWolf divorced in 1922.

 While working as a chorus girl with her husband's theater company, Hedda was bitten by the acting bug.
 She talked Edgar Selwyn into letting her audition for his play, The Country Boy, and won the lead role, touring with the production for 35 weeks.
 After that, she returned to her singing roots and won the co-lead role in the musical The Quaker Girl.
 Beginning in 1915, Hedda acted in over a hundred movies, usually as a character actress, playing small roles as distinguished-looking society women.
 By the mid-1930s, her acting career fizzled out.
 She decided to try her hand at something else.